fac31/discord-bot-elliot-lucy/README.md

 2. Re-assign to another Team Member
 3. Post to coding-help channel

-/Help
-Lists all available Commands

 /To Do List
+Lists all the tasks entered into the database for everybody on the team

+/Your To Do List
-Lists all the tasks entered into the database
+Lists all the tasks entered into the database for the user who requests their To Do List

 /AskAI
 1. Enables Developers to access the OpenAI API and ask for coding help
 2. Also included as a feature within the coding-help channel, to enable Users to ask AI to solve their problems.

+/Code Review
+Enables a User to post a GitHub link and ask for a code review

+/Connect Google Calendar
+Enables a User to attach to their google calendar so that they can keep track of meetings

+/Add Meeting
+Enables a User to set up a meeting

 ### Prerequisites